Autonomous Vehicle Controllers From End-to-End Differentiable Simulation: Introduction

-Waymax \cite{gulino2024waymax} was recently introduced as a differentiable, large-scale autonomous driving simulator.
+Waymax \cite{gulino2024waymax} was recently introduced as a differentiable, data-driven, large-scale autonomous driving simulator.
 In this work, we utilize its differentiability to train controllers using Analytic Policy Gradients (APG), reaping all the benefits mentioned above.
-We cleverly design our model to not require differentiating through the simulator state, only through the dynamics.
-Combining this with a recurrent architecture that propagates temporal information across long simulated trajectories allows us to flow the dynamics gradients to earlier steps (trace the blue arrows in Fig. \ref{fig: model_overview}), improving training speed and performance.
-To the best of our knowledge, we are the first to apply APG on such a large-scale task, obtaining strong competitive performance comparable to larger heavily-engineered models which do not make use of simulators.
+Our proposed architecture is recurrent and propagates temporal information across long simulated trajectories, which allows the dynamics gradients to flow back to earlier steps (trace the blue arrows in Fig. \ref{fig: model_overview}), improving training speed and performance.
+To the best of our knowledge, we are the first to apply APG on such a large-scale task, obtaining strong competitive performance comparable to larger heavily-engineered AV models which do not make use of simulators.

 \textbf{Contributions.} Our main contributions are: \begin{enumerate} \item We identify and utilize a set of gradients obtainable within the Waymax simulator required for the downstream task of learning AV controllers, explained in Sec. \ref{subsec: diffthrough_waymax} In this process, we modify some operations in the dynamics to make them gradient-friendly.